The Porthleven Prize – sponsored by The Trevor Osborne Charitable Trust

-Seven successful applicants will then participate in a ten-day, fully funded residency based in the Porthleven Lifeboat Art Studio.
+Successful applicants will then participate in a fourteen-day, fully funded residency based in the Porthleven Lifeboat Art Studio.

 Students will be encouraged to produce a body of collaborative work in any discipline, which may include performance, text, film and visual art.
 The judges are looking for dynamic and confident students who are able to adapt their practices to accommodate other perspectives.

-- 9 to 13 March: 15 applicants participate in five-day site visit
+- 8-12 March: 15 applicants participate in five-day site visit

-- 4 to 15 May: prize winners participate in ten-day residency
+- 30 April - 14 May: prize winners participate in 14 day residency